filecoin-project/devgrants/rfp-proposals/filexplorer.org.md

 				2. Actors:
 					1. Node latency
 2. Exposed API completion.
-	1. The exposed API will be a simple Express outgoing endpoint available at api.filexplorer.org which brings commonly used developer metrics.
+	1. The exposed API will be a simple Express outgoing endpoint available at api.filexplorer.org which serves commonly used developer metrics.
 It will allow:
 		1. GET requests for commonly used metrics (think: high-level deal data)
 		2. POST requests to retrieve messages, block information, transaction details.
 3. Filecoin node to MongoDB script completion.